Homebush, New South Wales: North Homebush

 North Homebush, the part of Homebush north of the railway, is bisected by Parramatta Road and the M4 Western Motorway.
 It has a total population of 8,966, of which the vast majority (7,797 people) is concentrated in the area south of the M4 motorway and north of the railway.

+Because North Homebush is much better integrated with North Strathfield and Concord West, and Homebush South with Strathfield, than the two halves of Homebush are to each other, government planning documents refer to North Homebush and North Strathfield together, as the "Homebush Precinct".
+The "Homebush North Precinct" as defined by state government planning documents in fact lies in North Strathfield and Concord West, outside the suburb of Homebush completely.

-The area was developed slightly later than Homebush South.
+The North Homebush area was developed slightly later than Homebush South.
 Although Edward Powell's Half Way House Inn on Parramatta Road had been established early in the life of the colony, the rest of the area was largely used for grazing.

 In the 1870s, stockyards (for the sale of livestock by auction) were erected adjacent to the station.
 In 1881, an attempt was made to subdivide the part of the former Home Bush Estate north of Parramatta Road, as the "Homebush Park Estate".
 However, this and subsequent subdivision proposals were not successful, and other than the lots adjacent to Parramatta Road, most of the land remained unsold and was sparsely populated.

 When the NSW Government abattoirs were moved from Glebe to present-day Sydney Olympic Park, the stockyards were closed and replaced by Flemington stockyards, further west, in 1883.
 Hotels and other businesses were established in the area adjacent to the stockyards, servicing stockyard and abattoir workers.

 The removal of the stockyards allowed development of North Homebush to begin, around the turn of the 20th century, with its own local government (the Municipality of Homebush) established in 1906.
 The area immediately around Parramatta Road became a busy commercial area, serving workers at factories located along Parramatta Road and further to the north, such as the Arnott's Biscuits factory and the EMI records factory, established in the early 20th century.
 This area was centred on the intersection of Knight Street with Parramatta Road.
 In 1947, North Homebush became part of the Municipality of Strathfield.